sourabhmadur/sourabhmadur.github.io/_posts/2022-09-17-us-observations.md

 - Its Land of immigrants, yet some percent of population hates immigrants.

 - Immigrants(fist and second gen) building many valuable companies.
-Can't imagine an immigrant.suceeding in India.
+Can't imagine an immigrant suceeding in India.

 - Work life balance way better than in India(from what i've been told).
 Easy to work for 8 hrs a day.